 In addition, entities including Sportradar AG, which previously benefitted from the 9% rate due to their international activities, are deemed to dispose and reacquire their overseas operations free of tax.
 The uplift in value of these operations is then deductible for tax purposes over the next ten years (Tax-step up).
-Within Sportradar AG this tax-free step-up amount totals \in 1,948.0 million.
+Within Sportradar AG this tax-free step-up amount totals €1,948.0 million.
 This represents a deductible temporary difference as this is a tax basis for an asset which has no carrying value on the Company balance sheet.
-As of December 31, 2019, a deferred tax asset of \in 17.0 million was recognized based on the level of suitable taxable profits forecast over the next 10 years.
-In 2022, a write-down on the deferred tax asset in the amount of \in 5.3 million was recognized, given the expectation on the usage of the expected tax benefits in Switzerland were reduced.
-As of December 31, 2022 the deferred tax asset amounts to \in 10.3 million.
-In 2023, a further write-down on the deferred tax asset in the amount of \in 3.0 million was recognized, given the expectation on the usage of the expected tax benefits in Switzerland were reduced.
-As of December 31, 2023 the deferred tax asset amount to \in 7.3 million in €'000 2023 2022 Net deferred tax asset as of January 1, 966 1,430 Additions from business combinations (340) (3,140) Recognized in other comprehensive income 130 (326) Recognized in profit from continuing operations (4,545) 4,054 Foreign currency translation adjustment (1,143) (1,052) Net deferred tax asset (liability) as of December 31, (4,932) 966
+As of December 31, 2019, a deferred tax asset of €17.0 million was recognized based on the level of suitable taxable profits forecast over the next 10 years.
+In 2022, a write-down on the deferred tax asset in the amount of €5.3 million was recognized, given the expectation on the usage of the expected tax benefits in Switzerland were reduced.
+As of December 31, 2022 the deferred tax asset amounts to €10.3 million.
+In 2023, a further write-down on the deferred tax asset in the amount of €3.0 million was recognized, given the expectation on the usage of the expected tax benefits in Switzerland were reduced.
+As of December 31, 2023 the deferred tax asset amounts to €10.3 million.
+In 2023, a further write-down on the deferred tax asset in the amount of €3.0 million was recognized, given the expectation on the usage of the expected tax benefits in Switzerland were reduced.
+As of December 31, 2023 the deferred tax asset amounts to €10.3 million.